ernewton/firepatch/README.md

 # firepatch

-This is a patch for the firehose pipeline to improve the treatment of bad pixels.
+This is a patch for the firehose pipeline to improve the treatment of bad pixels for boxcar extraction.
 The linear interpolation as implemented by the pipeline cannot effectively interpolate over consecutive bad pixels, and the flux assigned to those pixels is artificially low (sometimes 0, if the bad pixels form a plus shape).
 This becomes an issue if pixels that would otherwise contain a significant amount of flux are bad, and results in dips in a boxcar-extracted spectrum.

 This patch includes a new bad pixel mask created from a Fowler-16 dark image using a 5-sigma clip, and an updated version of fire_badpixfix.pro.
+The new routine is the same simple bilinear interpolation, but ignores bad pixels and iterates to fill in all gaps.
 You should be able to replace the default files with these versions.

 There are several other changes that I made that you may wish to incorporate as well, which are detailed below.
 Implementing them will require the small changes to the IDL scripts that I describe below.
 They may not be necessary for you, as my objects are particularly bright.

 If you choose to implement any of these changes, you might consider inspecting at the final images to see if they look as you expect.

+### Caveats

+The data that I used to create the bad pixel masks is from 2011, and the data on which I have tested the new masks is from 2011-2012.

+Bilinear interpolation is not a very sophisticated method, and will not adequately account for the case where the bad pixel is brighter than the surrounding pixels (as will be the case if the bad pixel falls at the peak of your line profile).
+Correcting this issue will require a higher-order correction.
+If you have exposures at two nod positions, you can reject data in the final spectrum where the disagreement between the two is significant (combining the exposures will not fix the issue as half your spectra will be affected).
+Alternatively, if you used a random dithering pattern, combining the exposures will largely account for bad pixels.

 ### More on bad pixels